backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 > [!note]- We can use X-Ray to **collect data across AWS Accounts**.

+> [!important]- The AWS X-Ray SDK *DOES NOT send trace data directly to AWS X-Ray*.
+> To avoid calling the service every time your application serves a request, *the SDK sends the trace data to a daemon*, which *collects segments* for multiple requests, *buffers them* and uploads them in **batches**.

 ### How to enable X-Ray
 - Your code (Java, Python, Go, Node.js, .NET) **must import the AWS X-Ray SDK**
 	- Very **little code modification needed**.
 Many SDKs only require configuration changes.